YasinEl/mzRAPP/README.md

 </div>

+### Missing peaks (h/l)

-<br> <u>Missing peaks (h/l):</u> <br> The classification of not found
-peaks (as defined in figure 1) into high and low is done for each benchmark feature individually.
+The classification of not found peaks (as defined in figure 1) into high and low is done for each benchmark feature individually.
 It is based on the lowest benchmark peak present in the respective feature which has been found by the non-targeted algorithm.
 All benchmark peaks in this feature which have a benchmark area which is more than 1.5 times higher than the lowest found peak are considered as high.
 Otherwise they are considered as low.

+### Split peaks

-<u>Split peaks:</u> <br> The number of split peaks which have been found
-for all benchmark peaks.
+The number of split peaks which have been found for all benchmark peaks.
 For a graphical explanation of a split peak please check figure 1. <br>

+### Degenerated IR

-<br> <u>Degenerated IR:</u> <br> Isotopologue abundance rations (IR) are
-calculated relative to the highest isotopologue of each compound.
+Isotopologue abundance rations (IR) are calculated relative to the highest isotopologue of each compound.
 If the relative bias of an IR calculated using NPP-abundances is exceeding the tolerance (outlined in figure 3) it is reflected in this variable.

 <div class="figure">